sagemath/trac_to_gh/Issue 5300.md

 # Issue 5300: do #5291 -- don't save too many snapshots -- more efficiently

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5300

 Original creator: was